saberrg/python-api-challenge/README.md

 # python-api-challenge
-Working with public APIs with python
+Working with Geoapify and Openweather APIs with python.

+See map visualizations with hover effects, scattor plots, linear regression analysis and more.